SamuelLundquist/CIS330-Tetris/README.md

 ## Dependencies
-You will need a working version of linux or a subsytem of linux with g++ and ncurses installed for this to function properly.
+You will need a working version of linux or a subsytem of linux with g++ and ncurses installed for the game to function properly.

 **Installation: (from linux terminal)**